dbt-labs/docs.getdbt.com/website/docs/docs/get-started/develop-in-the-cloud.md

 ## Build and view your project's docs

-The dbt Cloud IDE makes it possible to view documentation for your dbt project while your code is still in development.
+The dbt Cloud IDE makes it possible to [build and view](/collaborate/build-and-view-your-docs#generating-documentation) documentation for your dbt project while your code is still in development.
 With this workflow, you can inspect and verify what your project's generated documentation will look like before your changes are released to production.

-To generate your project’s documentation (docs) in the IDE, run `dbt docs generate` in the command bar.
-This command generates the docs for your dbt project as it currently exists in development.

-After you generate a successful run, you can view your documentation for your dbt project in real time by clicking **View Docs** or the book icon above the file tree.

-You can view the latest version of your documentation rendered in a new browser window, and inspect and verify what your project's documentation will look like before you deploy your changes to production.

 ## Related docs